-Network agents collect network-performance metrics for each application tier.
-If you see performance issues in the Application Flow Map, open a popup and click the Network tab.
+Network Agents collect network-performance metrics for each application tier.
+If you notice performance issues in the Application Flow Map, open a popup and click Network tab.
 Do you see correlations between the Response Time and the other charts?
-If so, it indicates that the Response Time is affected by
+If so, it indicates that the Response Time is affected by:

 Network Dashboard: Which network tiers and links are associated with these network conditions?

 Go to the Network Dashboard, which shows the TCP and network context for the application.
 Each tier and link has a View Metrics right-click option that opens a context-sensitive dashboard.
-The dashboard charts make it easy to find network root causes.
-Start from the top-left chart in each dashboard, then look for metric correlations in the other charts.
+The dashboard charts make it easy to determine network root causes.
+Start from the top-left chart in each dashboard, then search for metric correlations in the other charts.

 The link and tier dashboards both have a Network Pie - Contributors chart, which answers the question: Where are these network conditions occurring – on the client tier, server tier, or the network link?

 In this example, the top chart shows that a spike in Stalled transactions is correlated with a spike in PIE (Performance Impacting Events); the bottom chart shows that these events occurred on the client tier.
-Given this information, you can then find other correlated metrics and identify the issues on the client tier.
+With this information, you can then locate other correlated metrics and identify the issues on the client tier.

 Network Dashboard (Advanced Diagnosis): On which TCP connections are these network issues occurring?

 If you need to collect more information, you can drill down to the TCP connection(s) where the network conditions are occurring.
-Click on the relevant network link and choose Connections in the popup.
+Click the relevant network link and select Connections in the popup.
 Sort the table based on the KPI metrics for the monitored connections (Throughput, TCP Loss, PIE, Errors).
-You can then right-click on a connection and view metrics in the Metric Browser or in a context-sensitive dashboard.
+You can then right-click a connection and view metrics in the Metric Browser, or in a context-sensitive dashboard.

-Network Agents do not monitor individual Connections by default.
-The recommended workflow is to enable Connection monitoring only after you narrow an issue down to a specific set of links.
-See Dynamic Monitoring Mode and Network Visibility.
+By default, Network Agents do not monitor individual connections.
+The recommended workflow is to enable connection monitoring only after you narrow an issue down to a specific set of links.
+See Dynamic Monitoring Mode and Network Visibility